cybertec-postgresql/pgwatch/docs/preparing_databases.md

 ## Effects of monitoring

--   Although the "Observer effect" applies also for pgwatch3, no noticeable impact for the monitored DB is expected when using *Preset configs* settings, and given that there is some normal load on the server anyways and the DB doesn't have thousands of tables.
+-   Although the "Observer effect" applies also for pgwatch, no noticeable impact for the monitored DB is expected when using *Preset configs* settings, and given that there is some normal load on the server anyways and the DB doesn't have thousands of tables.